alphagov/notifications-api/README.md

 make test
 ```

-## To update application dependencies

-## To update application dependencies

-`requirements.txt` is generated from the `requirements.in` in order to pin versions of all nested dependencies.
-If `requirements.in` has been changed, run `make freeze-requirements` to regenerate it.

 ## To run one off tasks

 Tasks are run through the `flask` command - run `flask --help` for more information.
 There are two sections we need to